Tania Mouraud: Early life

-Tania Mouraud was born in Paris on January 2, 1942.
+Tania Mouraud was born in Paris in 1942.
 She is the daughter of Martine Mouraud, journalist, publicist turned businesswoman, and writer.
 Her Romanian-born father, Marcel Mouraud, was a lawyer and collector of modern art.
-Both her parents were engaged in the Résistance.
+Both her parents were a part of the French Resistance.

-She was exposed to art at an early age by her family environment.
-She lived in England and then in Germany, where she discovered the most avant-garde of artistic forms.
-She took influence from interacting with members of the group Zero, Beuys, John Cage, Gregory Corso, John Coltrane, and she befriended Gotthard Graubner and Reiner Ruthenbeck.
+She was exposed to art at an early age from her family's travels.
+She moved to England and then to Germany, where she discovered avant-garde art.
+Mouraud was influenced by various artists, including Zero, Beuys, John Cage, Gregory Corso, and John Coltrane, additionally befriending artists Gotthard Graubner and Reiner Ruthenbeck.

-In the late 1960s, she lived in New York, where she met Dennis Oppenheim, and came into contact with the New York art scene.
+In the late 1960s, she lived in New York, where she met artist Dennis Oppenheim, bringing her into contact with the New York art scene.